 Please submit the proposal to both your Supervisor and the Undergraduate Chair (PDF, by May 20 of your junior year).
 There are opportunities to find summer research funding at Penn and we encourage you to apply to as many as you and your instructor/adviser deem necessary.

-Sign up for MUSC259 for the fall of your senior year, which counts for 0.5 c.u..
-During this semester you will complete the writing of your thesis, working with your thesis advisor and meeting periodically with him/her to report on your progress and to exchange responses to your various formulations, hypotheses, and discoveries.
-Once the paper is completed and approved by your adviser (by the end of the fall semester), one copy (PDF) should be sent to the Undergraduate Chair (by January 10th of the senior year) and one hard copy (bound) should be submitted to the Undergraduate Coordinator by February 1st (contact the Undergraduate Chair for guidelines about printing and binding).
+Students will register for MUSC4098 (.5 c.u.) in the fall of your senior year.
+During this semester, you will complete your writing of the thesis, working with your thesis advisor and meeting periodically with him/her to report on your progress and to exchange responses to your various formulations, hypotheses, and discoveries.
+Once the paper is completed and approved by your adviser (by the end of the fall semester), one copy (PDF) should be sent to the Undergraduate Chair (by January 10th of the senior year) and one hard copy (bound) should be submitted to the Undergraduate Coordinator by February 1st.

-Only standing faculty members of the Music Department can advise the two semester independent study that involves the thesis.
-In some instances it may be appropriate that a standing faculty member be chosen outside the Department, as approved by the Undergraduate Chair during the fall of the junior year.
+Please note: Only standing faculty members of the Music Department can advise the two semester independent study that involves the thesis.
+In some instances, it may be appropriate that a standing faculty member be chosen outside the Department, as approved by the Undergraduate Chair during the fall of the junior year.